01Nurse Midwife / Doula

-Production assistants support producers, directors, and other crew on film, television and theatre sets.
+Production assistants support producers, directors, and other crew on film, television, and theatre sets.

 Career Outlook: According to the BLS, the career field for producers is growing faster than average at 12 percent.
 There are 134,700 jobs in the industry.

-Pay Range: Freelance production assistants can expect to earn anywhere between $150 - $200 per day in large cities like New York or Los Angeles.
+Pay Range: Freelance production assistants can expect to earn anywhere between $150 and $200 per day in large cities like New York or Los Angeles.
 That number increases with seniority, as they subsequently advance to roles as production coordinator, to production manager, to producer, where daily pay-outs can exceed $1,000 per day.
 Film and TV jobs will pay less than commercial jobs, and working in-office vs. freelancing will often pay less as well, though with the benefit of consistent work.
 According to the BLS, the average salary for a producer is $70,950.

 Benefits: As a freelancer working in production, your schedule is flexible so you can choose when you want to work.
 Meals and transportation are often covered, as well.